 To apply for TSA PreCheck, follow these steps:

-2. Complete the online application: Fill out the TSA PreCheck application form and pay the $85 non-refundable fee, valid for five years.
+- Complete the online application: Fill out the TSA PreCheck application form and pay the application fee (the exact price depends on the enrollment provider), valid for five years.

 TSA PreCheck Participating Airlines and Airports

-Currently, over 80 airlines participate in TSA PreCheck, and the program is available at more than 200 U.S. airports.
+TSA PreCheck is offered through many participating airlines and is available at hundreds of U.S. airports.
 You can find a comprehensive list of participating airlines and airports on the TSA website.

 CLEAR